-Fashion among most people has lost its magic
+The fashion among most people has lost its magic

-The high turnover has led to poorer quality and the life cycle of a garment both new and second hand clothing has declined steadily since the 1950s.
-The demand for fast fashion has increased market value, a business such as Inditex group with eight store formats whereof Zara is the most well-known has more than 6000 stores and 120.000 employee’s.
-Their strategy is rapid turnaround and adjust to changing market demands, nevertheless, does not mention low price in their business concepts.
-Another large company is H&M with their 2900 stores, and aggressive growth strategy opened 325 new stores (2012) last year, according to their growth strategy an estimated number of stores by 2020 will be almost 6000.
+This is the second and last post about manufacture cost in fashion and how the prices on fashion have decreased last 100 years because of cost minimization in the bottom of the pyramid, particular poor cotton farmers, and low-cost production places.
+The high turnover has led to poorer quality and the life cycle of a garment both new and second-hand clothing has declined steadily since the 1950s.
+The demand for fast fashion has increased market value, a business such as Inditex group with eight store formats whereof Zara is the most well-known has more than 6000 stores and 120.000 employees.
+Their strategy is a rapid turnaround and adjusts to changing market demands, nevertheless, does not mention the low price in their business concepts.
+Another large company is H&M with their 2900 stores and aggressive growth strategy opened 325 new stores (2012) last year, according to their growth strategy an estimated number of stores by 2020 will be almost 6000.
 H&M is also one of the companies promoting heavily their green.
 Recommended post; H&M are playing tricks with their figures in the sustainability reports.

 Nevertheless, H&M sustainability reports highlight neither their aggressive growth strategy nor any other fact that might be in conflict with their wishes to be regarded by media and consumers as a green and responsible company as fast fashion.
-I admire H&M for their business success, but I will never consider the company as a green and responsible, unless they move away from a fast fashion business strategy.
+I admire H&M for their business success, but I will never consider the company as a green and responsible unless they move away from a fast fashion business strategy.
 A difficult task, H&M is successful and as a public company, the real decision makers are their investors, and they would hardly change a winning team.

 Fast fashion, has changed the way we look, wear and buy clothes, hardly any consumers purchase because of quality, durability, protection or weather conditions; they wear it for acceptance and successful living.
 Wearing the same outfit and clothes more than a few times has become a symbol of those down and out.
 In a TV show, a few nights ago a celebrity was asked about her always a fresh style whereof she replied that one of the most important things was never to be seen in media with the alike out outfit twice as it gave a signal to fans and journalist whom she was not hot anymore.
 Her statement has a tremendous impact on teenagers, in particular, young girls.

-The result of this insane race to the bottom of the pyramid is tragic; Bangladesh death toll last year, cotton worker’s sad suicide rate, local pollution, dead and dry river only touched the surface.
+Is it possible to make a fundamental change in business strategy and at the same time be a profitable company?
+Fast fashion has over the years led to a decline in garment lifespan; less good quality, the unacceptable working condition in low-cost locations.
+Whereof the increased demand from companies to produce effective, faster and fewer costly force factory owners and government’s willing sacrifice risks health, safety standards and environmental protection.
+The result of this insane race to the bottom of the pyramid is tragic; Bangladesh death toll last year, cotton worker’s sad suicide rate, local pollution, the dead and dry river only touched the surface.
 Are these country’s government, politicians or people to blame or do they, in reality, have the possibility to say no?
-A country depended on international textile production is Bangladesh, approximately 70% of GDP comes from clothing; vulnerable and unfortunately depended makes them willing to accept global brands increasingly demand for lower prices, faster delivery, etc. These brands are not known for loyalty and always look at an opportunity for low cost, leaving behind economic chaos and environmental damage.
+A country depended on international textile production in Bangladesh, approximately 70% of GDP comes from clothing; vulnerable and unfortunately depended makes them willing to accept global brands increasingly demand lower prices, faster delivery, etc. These brands are not known for loyalty and always look at an opportunity for low cost, leaving behind economic chaos and environmental damage

 Are fashions next steps to be sold in supermarkets?